Reconstruction in South Carolina: South Carolina Land Commission

-The conversation regarding opportunity and land ownership for newly freed African-Americans became a central issue of the 1868 Constitutional Convention of South Carolina.
-Black delegate, Richard H. Cain, put forward a notion asking the state to petition the United States Congress for funds to purchase land for the freedmen of South Carolina.
-Cain specifically petitioned for one million dollars, and that the land purchased for African Americans would be loaned and eventually be paid back.
-The proposal was voted on and 101 of 124 delegates voted in favor.
-Senator Henry Wilson of Massachusetts advised that Congress would not accept the South Carolina petition.
+Land ownership for newly freed African-Americans became a central issue of the 1868 Constitutional Convention of South Carolina.
+Black delegate Richard H. Cain proposed petitioning the United States Congress for funds to purchase land for the freedmen of South Carolina.
+Cain's proposal was to request one million dollars, with the proceeds loaned, in turn, to African Americans for the purchase of land, subject to the obligation that the loan eventually be repaid.
+The proposal passed, with 101 of 124 delegates voting in favor.
+Senator Henry Wilson of Massachusetts advised, however, that Congress would not accept the petition.
 In response, the convention decided to establish a state land commission to acquire lands for the freedmen.
+Though the program was intended to benefit both the poor whites and African Americans, its unpopularity with Democrats left African Americans as the main participants.

 The South Carolina Land Commission was created on March 27, 1869.
 Specifics were put into place regarding the distribution of the land and the terms of the loan.
 The tracts of land distributed by the Land Commission were to be between 25 and 100 acres.
 The land was provided on loan to freedmen.
 The loan required only payment of land taxes, plus 6% interest on the principal, for the first three years.
 The freedmen would then have eight years to pay the loan, plus 6% interest, to receive the title to the land received from the commission.
 The South Carolina Land Commission was afflicted with mismanagement and corruption during its existence.
 Despite this, by 1876, an estimated 14,000 families/70,000 African Americans had received tracts of land distributed by the Land Commission.
 By 1890 the Land Commission was bankrupt and its remaining lands were distributed to white southerners.